unplugin/unplugin-vue-fervid/README.md

 # unplugin-vue-fervid

-Use a compiler written in rust to Transform Vue 3 SFC to JavaScript
+Use [fervid](https://github.com/phoenix-ru/fervid) to Transform Vue 3 SFC to JavaScript

 > [!IMPORTANT]
 > Working in Progress.
 May be break changes in the future.
 The final implementation goal should be consistent with the vue compiler behavior